 County and municipal codes also often have sections containing regulations related to animals.
 There can be language in some of these codes imposing strict liability on the owner of the biting dog.
 Strict liability, in general, makes the party at fault automatically liable to the victim.
 However, the dog owner is still able to assert defenses such as contributory negligence or assumption of the risk; and if successful the dog owner could still escape responsibility for the bite.

 Of course there are many other complex factors that go into pursuing a dog bite claim.
-An experienced personal injury lawyer can discuss these matters with you and how best to proceed.
+An experienced Baltimore dog bite lawyer can discuss these matters with you and how best to proceed.
 Call as soon as possible at (410) 825-3300 or (410) 739-0794 as there are hard deadlines in pursuing such cases.